-Blue Lake Ranch, a romantic Durango, Colorado boutique hotel, is just 15 minutes from the bustling frontier town of Durango, Colorado.
+Blue Lake Ranch, a romantic Durango, Colorado bed and breakfast, is just 15 minutes from the bustling frontier town of Durango, Colorado.
 With breathtaking views of the La Plata Mountains, meandering meadows, lush gardens, and private spring-fed trout-filled lake, our Country Inn has grown from a handful of rooms in the Main Inn to 16 world class lodging options.
 We have been hosting guests for generations now and growing our business by word of mouth with a list of loyal and happy guests a mile long.

 Counted among the top Inns by Country Inns, Condé Nast Traveler, National Geographic Traveler, Travel & Leisure, Sunset, USA Today and others, Blue Lake Ranch is a quiet getaway for sophisticated and casual travelers alike.
 This Southwest treasure provides guests with a beautiful vacation spot to experience the best life has to offer.

 Private Event Venue

 One mile from the Ranch is the Ridgewood Event Center, a spectacular two-story Barn built with all local pine lumber.
 Surrounded by acres of green lawns and towering Cottonwood trees, Ridgewood is a top choice for Colorado mountain weddings, Yoga retreats, corporate events, reunions and other special events.

 Knowing the stress that can come from planning events, the Ridgewood sought to change that dynamic by having all the equipment needed for each event on site.
 From beautiful wooden chairs to round or farm tables, we also furnish the linens, high-quality tableware and glassware.
 Our professional staff even sets up this equipment and cleans up, letting the renter enjoy their event.